mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 ### Beware the jack  of all trades

 Writing is really hard.
 The ones who are good at it focus on it exclusively.
-People who are expert copywriters and WordPress designers are generally not very good at either.
-If you were searching for someone to perform your brain surgery, how would you feel about a doctor who said, "I'm an expert neurosurgeon and an expert auto mechanic."
+People who are "amazing" copywriters and "expert" WordPress designers are generally weak in both skills.
+If you were searching for someone to perform your brain surgery, how would you feel about a doctor who said, "I'm an expert neurosurgeon **and** an accomplished auto mechanic."

 ### Resist the temptation to "fix" bad writers